uPortal-Project/uPortal-start/docs/en/README.md

 the features of uPortal-start, such as the build system and CLI tools.

 **NOTE:**  This manual is _not_ a comprehensive reference for configuring each of the modules included with uPortal-start.
-Individual modules typically have their own doucmentation.
-For example, detailed information for configuring uPortal (one of the modules _"bundled"_ with uPortal-start) can be found in the [uPortal 5.0 Manual][].
+Individual modules typically have their own documentation.
+For example, detailed information for configuring uPortal (one of the modules _"bundled"_ with uPortal-start) can be found in the [uPortal 5.x Manual][].

 ## Topics